Liteye-Systems/voxl-docker/README.md

 sudo apt install -y docker-ce docker-ce-cli containerd.io
 ```

-2) Add current user to docker group to allow usage of docker commands without root privaledges.
+2) Add current user to docker group to allow usage of docker commands without root privileges.
 You will need to restart your OS after running this command for the group permissions to be applied.

 ```bash
 sudo usermod -a -G docker $USER